drummacon/dbstat/README.md

 `OPEN_AI_API=YOUR_KEY_GOES_HERE`

 **Note**: If you enter your OpenAI API key, the app makes just one API call using `gpt-4o-mini` on load.
-The 'regenerate' button will make a new API call each time you click it, and generates a new list of commands.
+The 'regenerate' button will make a new API call each time you click it.

 ### Installation